AasaiAlangaram/Regression-Python-Implementation/README.md

 1.Linear Regression with one variable - Predict profits for a food truck. \
 2.Linear regression with multiple variables - Predict the price of houses. \
-3.Logistic Regression - predict whether a student gets admitted into a university.
+3.Logistic Regression - predict whether a student gets admitted into a university. \
+4.Regularized Logistic Regression - predict whether microchips from a fabrication plant passes quality assur- ance (QA).